pretix/pretix-docs/docs/topics/vouchers.md

 The total number of voucher codes you are sending out with this method has to match the number of voucher codes generated.
 Emails will be sent out as soon as you click the :btn:Save: button.
 The software will display an error message if the number of recipients and generated vouchers do not match up.

+### Importing vouchers

+The :btn-icon:fontawesome-solid-upload: Import vouchers: button on the "Vouchers" page lets you upload a list of vouchers from an external source or exported from a previous pretix event.
+Click the :btn:Browse...: button,  choose a .csv file with a header row, and click the :btn:Start import: button.
+If the file can be successfully imported and parsed as a .csv file, you will land on a new page giving you a preview of the data and a wide selection of import settings.

+These settings are the same as the ones on the "Create multiple vouchers" page under the subheadings "Voucher details" and "Advanced settings".
+Only the options for generating the voucher codes and sending out emails are missing here.
+For each individual setting, you can specify a column from the .csv file or leave the default value.
+Once you click :btn:Perform import:, pretix will attempt to parse the columns from the .csv file according to the settings you specified.

+An error message will be displayed if any of the data in the columns does not fit the expected variable type.

 ## Applications